jlan84/sql-assignment/archive/morning_lecture.md

 # Databases and SQL

-## Why learn RDBMS/SQL?

-RDBMS = Relational Database Management System
-SQL = Structured Query Language

-SQL is everywhere.
-It will often be the tool between you and the data you want.
-The majority of businesses store their data in a RDBMS and use SQL or SQL-like tools to access it.
-The combination is exceptionally good at efficiently storing complicated data sets while allowing for efficient information retrieval.

-Data is stored in an SQL server, usually connected to remotely.
-For the exercises and examples, we'll be locally hosting our database.
-This is somewhat atypical of what you'll experience in the field.

-Example:
-Web front end <----> SQL Server <----> Data Queries

 ## Data Persistence

 The most common form of data persistence is the flat file.
 You open up a text